“We’re Not Going to Make It—Without Jesus”: A Story of Redemption, Restoration, and Radical Faith

 The way that our family operates today is a perfect model for how I want my future family to operate.
 I have learned the necessity of having Christ as the center of our family.
 This family has showed me how to comfort others in their times of need, how to guide others when they are being led astray, and most of all, how to love others with a pure heart.
 Through my dad’s faithfulness and determination, God has used him as an amazing example of what a father should be.

-Your transformation definitely changed our connection as a family and for me specifically I was able to learn the importance of honest communication which I feel is a key value for our family that helped us grow and connect.
+My dad’s transformation definitely changed our connection as a family and for me specifically I was able to learn the importance of honest communication which I feel is a key value for our family that helped us grow and connect.
 And even though they weren’t always the most “feel good” talks or easiest changes, they were definitely the most impactful.
-You played a huge role in shaping me into the person I want to become because of your leadership by example.
+My dad played a huge role in shaping me into the person I want to become because his leadership by example.